Azure/azure-docs-powershell-azuread/azureadps-2.0/AzureAD/Set-AzureADUser.md

 ```

 ### -AgeGroup
 Used by enterprise applications to determine the legal age group of the user.
 This property is read-only and calculated based on **ageGroup** and **consentProvidedForMinor** properties.
-Allowed values: `null`, `minorWithOutParentalConsent`, `minorWithParentalConsent`, `minorNoParentalConsentRequired`, `notAdult` and `adult`.
-Refer to the [legal age group property definitions][Learn more about age group and minor consent definitions]
+Allowed values: `null`, `minor`, `notAdult` and `adult`.
+Refer to the [legal age group property definitions][Learn more about age group and minor consent definitions].

 ```yaml
 Type: String